Lilly Supply home

 MOUNJARO (TIRZEPATIDE) INDICATION AND SAFETY SUMMARY WITH WARNINGS

-- It is not known if Mounjaro can be used in people who have had inflammation of the pancreas (pancreatitis).
-Mounjaro is not for use in people with type 1 diabetes.
-It is not known if Mounjaro is safe and effective for use in children under 18 years of age.
+• It is not known if Mounjaro is safe and effective for use in children under 10 years of age.

 Warnings - Mounjaro may cause tumors in the thyroid, including thyroid cancer.
 Watch for possible symptoms, such as a lump or swelling in the neck, hoarseness, trouble swallowing, or shortness of breath.
 If you have any of these symptoms, tell your healthcare provider.